elfmz/far2l/README.md

 You can import the project into your favourite IDE like QtCreator, CodeLite or any other, which supports cmake or cmake is able to generate projects for

  * **QtCreator**: Select "Open Project" and point QtCreator to the CMakeLists.txt in far2l root directory
  * **CodeLite**: use this guide to setup a project: http://codelite.org/LiteEditor/WorkingWithCMake.
-Don't create workspace inside far2l directory, so you don't polute your source tree.
+Don't create workspace inside far2l directory, so you don't pollute your source tree.